senseobservationsystems/sense-ios-library/README.md

 Licensed under the Apache License, Version 2.0.

 ##Credit
-For handling JSON the excelent [SBJson](https://github.com/stig/json-framework) library was used.
+For handling JSON the excellent [SBJson](https://github.com/stig/json-framework) library was used.